nanotee/nvim-lua-guide/README.md

     settings = {
         Lua = {
             runtime = {
-                -- Get the language server to recognize LuaJIT globals like `jit` and `bit` version = 'LuaJIT',
+                -- Tell the language server which version of Lua you're using (LuaJIT in the case of Neovim) version = 'LuaJIT',
                 -- Setup your lua path
                 path = vim.split(package.path, ';'),